RitwickVerma/RPG/readme.md

 # Unnamed RPG

 ## A game in SDL2

-##### Welcome folks and idiots (except you mom)
+#### Warm welcome and my sincerest yo.

-Only way I could sanely spend the big quarantine of 2020 without becoming a braindead piggy.
+A RPG written in pure C++ without any using any game or physics engine, a decision I will regret later on.
+Also, the only way I could sanely spend the big quarantine of 2020 without becoming a braindead piggy.
 To be fair, it's an incredible learning process.
 From implementing camera to loading a 512x31488 texture onto GPU (Not really, it's not possible and I spent 3 days on that) Now, If you are -

 * Random github lurker : Help a dude out and star. or not.
 We're all gonna die someday anyway (please star regardless)
 * Someone who knows me : Hi